 Why do people buy life insurance?

 No matter how the money is used, the general idea behind a life insurance benefit is to provide peace of mind to those left behind.
-Instead of worrying about money, your family members can instead focus on what’s really important: providing emotional support to each other and taking care of themselves.
+A lump sum benefit is paid out in the event of your death or terminal illness diagnosis and this money can be used by your family however it is needed.

 All product information is correct at the time this article was published.
 For current product information, please visit the Momentum Life website.